 Betaflight BLHeli_32 ESC

-In our latest survey, the Wraith ESC turned out to be the top BLHeli 32-bit ESC.
-However we believe the reason is because of its early release.
-The Betaflight BLHeli_32 ESC’s are basically the Wraith with some improvements, thus we’d like to recommend them here.
+The Betaflight BLHeli_32 ESC is one of the earliest ESC to run BLHeli_32 ESC firmware.
+In our previous surveys, the Wraith ESC was once the top BLHeli 32-bit ESC.
+However we believe the reason was its early release.
+The Betaflight BLHeli_32 ESC’s are basically the Wraith with some improvements, thus we’d like to recommend them here instead.

 To be honest most latest ESC’s these days perform very well and similarly, it’s hard to go wrong with these choices.
 As long as they are suitable for your setup, and you are happy with the price just go for it :)